top of page

 Alternatively, walk there, enjoy Tarr Steps and book in for a meal at Tarr Farm Inn and come back by taxi.
 Probably best to book one in advance!

-In 2021 the National Park introduced a ‘one way’ system, to ensure walkers are able to maintain social distance.
-Along the way though there are quiet, calm areas where you can enjoy a picnic and, if you are plucky enough, do some wild swimming in the warmer months.
+Along the riverbanks there are also quiet, calm areas where you can enjoy a picnic and, if you are plucky enough, do some wild swimming in the warmer months.

 Tarr Steps and Tarr Woods - Conservation